 Residency Classes: All students are required to attend the quarterly intensive residency sessions on our Chicago campus.
 Full-time students should plan to be available all day for those dates, and part-time students should refer to the detailed residency schedule to make sure they attend all sessions for the classes in which they are enrolled.
-If an unforeseen event arises that will cause a student to miss residency classes, the student should email the course instructorsas early as possible.
-Most often, due to the participatory nature of these classes, students who miss residencies will be withdrawn from the course or given an incomplete grade, and will be encouraged to join the course when it is offered the following year.
-If a student will miss a limited portion of a residency class, he or she may inquire about making arrangements to make up that session, but such accommodation is made at the discretion of the course instructor(s).
+If an unforeseen event arises that will cause a student to miss residency classes, the student should email the course instructors as early as possible.
+Most often, due to the participatory nature of these classes, students who miss residencies will be withdrawn from the course or given an incomplete grade and will be encouraged to join the course when it is offered the following year.
+If a student misses a limited portion of a residency class, he or she may inquire about making arrangements to make up that session, but such accommodation is made at the discretion of the course instructor(s).

 Regular Meetings: These meetings take place on our Chicago campus and will be virtually accessible for students living outside Chicago.
-All students attending a class virtually must have their web cam on during class.
-Students on campus are encouraged to attend these meetings in person, but are permitted to connect to class remotely.
+All students attending a class virtually must have their web cam on during class if they are able.
+Students on campus are expected to attend these meetings in person, but remote participation may be available with permission from the instructor.
 Each instructor may have his or her own attendance policy, detailed in the syllabus.
 Students should hold all scheduled course times on their calendar and contact the instructor in advance with any questions about attendance or participation.